Brian C. MoyerDirector

 Mr. Platt also served in the State of New York where he held the positions of First Deputy Director of the New York State Emergency Financial Control Board for the City of New York, Executive Director of the New York State Emergency Financial Control Board for the City of Yonkers and Director of Tax and Fiscal Studies for the New York State Assembly Ways and Means Committee.
 He attended the State University of New York at Albany where he received his B.A. and M.A. in Economics.

-Erich H. StrassnerAssociate Director for Industry Economic Accounts
+Erich H. StrassnerAssociate Director for National Economic Accounts

-Erich H. Strassner is Associate Director for Industry Economics at the Bureau of Economic Analysis (BEA).
+Erich H. Strassner is Associate Director for National Economic Accounts at the Bureau of Economic Analysis.

-He has received a number of awards for his leadership and management, including U.S. Department of Commerce Gold and Silver Medals and the Arthur S. Flemming Award for outstanding public service.
+He has received a number of awards for leadership and management, including U.S. Department of Commerce Gold and Silver Medals, the department’s highest honors, and the Arthur S. Flemming Award for outstanding public service.